Internal decoherence in nano-object interferometry due to phonons: Overlap and Contrast

 This Wigner function is invariant under the rotation in phase space (first line of Eq.\,(\ref{eq:solutions-P-and-uq})), this is why we may focus on the displacements~(\ref{eq:def-Delta-uq}).
 For the contrast reduction due to phonon mode $q$, we need the variables $k_q, s_q$ in the displacement operator $D_q = \exp[ {\rm i} (k_q u_q - s_q \dot u_q)]$.
 The amplitude operators $u_q$ and $\dot u_q$ satisfy the commutation relations

 that follow from Eq.\,(\ref{eq:mode-uq}), and we find $k_q = M \Delta \dot u_q(t) / 2 \hbar$, $s_q = M \Delta u_q(t) / 2 \hbar$.
 The overlap for the mode $q$ thus generates a contrast

 We can here read off the characteristic phonon coherence ``length'' relative to which the splitting $\Delta u_q(t)$ of the phonon amplitude between the two interferometer arms must be nullified.
 For low-frequency modes (i.e., $\hbar\omega_q \ll k_{\rm B} T_{\rm ph}$), this scale is simply given by the thermal de Broglie wavelength with $\lambda_{\rm ph} = \hbar / (M k_{\rm B} T_{\rm ph})^{1/2}$ (in the ${\rm pm}$ range or below, see Table~\ref{tab:parameters}).
-The splitting in the phase space of phonon amplitude and momentum can again be visualized as in Fig.\,\ref{fig:phase-space-shift}.
+The splitting in the phase space of phonon amplitude and momentum can be visualized as in Fig.\,\ref{fig:phase-space-shift}.
+(A similar picture would represent the results obtained in Sec.\,\ref{s:CoM-overlap} for the CoM mode.)
 We also recall the alternative interpretation in terms of a Debye-Waller factor: the contrast depends on the probability that the excitation of the mode $u_q$ in one path of the WP relative to the other does \emph{not} differ by a single phonon quantum.

 The two terms in the parenthesis of Eq.\,(\ref{eq:contrast-per-phonon-q}) can be combined into a complex, finite-window Fourier transform.
 Introducing the time-dependent acceleration $a(t) = \frac{ \mu }{ M } b(t)$ and the integral (with dimension velocity)